-The Trustees review the level of reserves required to meet the commitments over the next five years, and consider what levels of expenditure could be sustained if the income were to cease.
+The Trustees review the level of reserves required to meet anticipated commitments over the next five years, and consider what levels of expenditure could be sustained if the income were to cease.
 The Trustees control the number, size and duration of grants made in such a way that the Trust's activities could be reduced or ended in an orderly fashion, in the event that support from Trinity College were to cease entirely.
-The Trustees consider this policy is sufficiently prudent in the circumstances.
+The Trustees consider this policy is sufficiently prudent in the circumstances and the level of reserves represents the appropriate amount required to meet Trustees' plans for the future activities of the charity.